 by James Sullivan

 James Sullivan is from Garden City, NY.
-Recently graduated from Harvard with a Bachelor’s Degree in Economics and Government, and now works in New York City.
+Recently graduated from Harvard with a Bachelor’s Degree in Economics and Government, and now work in New York City.
 In his free time, he frequently writes about American culture and politics.
-You can read his other article here.